Toha-K-M/Toha-K-M/README.md

   </a></p>
 <p> A software engineer specializing in building resilient microservices and high-scale software solutions.</p>
 <p> I mostly work on the backend side - Go and Python. </p>
 <p> I have managed multiple teams and have expertise in DevOps, DevSecOps, Cloud Solutions, R&D, and backend development.
-Additionally, I have contributed to data pipeline development and a custom data lake solution. </p>
+Additionally, I have contributed to the development of a custom data pipeline and a data lake solution. </p>
 <p> I have worked with Kubernetes, Docker, Kafka, Airflow, PySpark, and several other technologies.
 Moreover, I have experience with public cloud solutions like AWS, Azure, and GCP.</p>
 <p>I am also interested in AI, Machine Learning, and Big Data 💡.</p>